 Dan O’Bryant of Colorado Springs, CO holds a Juris Doctor degree from Drake University, and served as a Judge Advocate General (JAG) in the United States Air Force.
 He served as a prosecutor then later as an Area Defense Counsel.
 He was also a Law Professor at the US Air Force Academy in Colorado Springs.
 His past experience also includes 10 years as a financial advisor with Edward Jones Investments.
 In 2003-4 he was a candidate for the US Senate from Colorado.
 Most recently, from 2004 to 2013, he served as one of 3 principals in the The Eickmann Group, a defense consulting firm.
 O’Bryant was the Administrative Pastor of The Gathering, a non-denominational congregation in Colorado Springs, in 2010-2011.
 He has served on numerous not-for-profit boards throughout his career.
+He represented SHI at the 2013 Conference on Crimes Against Children in Dallas, TX.
 In April, 2014, O’Bryant spoke on behalf of SHI at the Weatherhead Center for International Affairs at Harvard University.
-He also represented SHI at the 2013 Conference on Crimes Against Children in Dallas, TX.
+He has been accepted as a Fellow at the Weatherhead Center for the 2015-16 academic year.

-Marjie Austen is a Physical Therapist Assistant, grassroots political organizer and master gardener from Vancouver, Washington.
+Marjorie Austen is a Physical Therapist Assistant, grassroots political organizer and master gardener from Vancouver, Washington.
 She has raised four spectacular children with her husband David, and thoroughly enjoys her eleven grandkids.
-A founding board member of Shared Hope, Marjie joined the fight against sex trafficking in 1998.
-Marjie has traveled around the world with Shared Hope and has been privileged to work alongside many wonderful people in providing restoration for survivors of trafficking.
+A founding board member of Shared Hope, Marjorie joined the fight against sex trafficking in 1998.
+Marjorie has traveled around the world with Shared Hope and has been privileged to work alongside many wonderful people in providing restoration for survivors of trafficking.

 Sandra joined the Board of Shared Hope International in May 2013 and is the only board member residing outside of the United States.
 She is based in Singapore where she works for Microsoft Asia Pacific as their Director for Business Management.
 As part of her Microsoft job, Sandra drives the overall governance of the Senior Leadership team in Asia Pacific, as well as helping to manage the day-to-day operations for the business.
 Sandra has spent the last 16.5 years in Microsoft being based in various locations including Malaysia, Seattle and now in Singapore.
 Sandra earned her BA in Communications from Washington State University.

 Sue Hotelling joined Shared Hope International’s Board of Directors in 2010.
-She also serves on the Path to Freedom Homes subcommittee and co-leads the Terry’s House advisory board.
 A 14-year veteran at Microsoft, Sue is Director of Awareness, Communications and Training for the Enterprise and Security group within Microsoft’s Operating Systems Group.
 Prior to this role, Sue led the Child Protection Program for the Microsoft Digital Crimes Unit (DCU), a part of the Law and Corporate Affairs group.
 During her tenure in the DCU, Sue led the development, implementation and partnership program for PhotoDNA – an advanced technology designed to help electronic service providers identify, report and remove child exploitative material from various internet storage sites.
 Before working at Microsoft, Sue worked as the managing paralegal at the Hagens Berman law firm and as the supervisory paralegal specialist for the Criminal Division of the United States Attorney’s Office for the Western District of Washington, both in Seattle.
 Sue received her paralegal accreditation from the American Institute of Paralegal Studies at Seattle Pacific University.
 Sue resides in Snohomish, Washington, with her husband and three dogs, attends fellowship at Snohomish Community Church and is active in a plethora of volunteer activities.

 Nick Lembo’s career as area general manager of large health club groups in three different urban communities for over 16 years, as well as his experiences as a market manager for Office Max stores, enabled him to interact with large groups of people in corporate environments and also informed his views regarding various community issues.
 He now serves as a pastor of Generations Church of DuPont, Washington, as well as assisting community needs-based groups that serve the homeless.
 Nick currently sits on the Board of Shared Hope International and is Co-Chairman of Defenders USA, the Men of Shared Hope International.
 For the last three years he has been a presenter for Shared Hope International at national conferences, and has spoken at community forums throughout Washington State.
 Nick is an active supporter of other government organizations.
 He volunteers at Joint Base Lewis McChord in Washington, serving to encourage soldiers, and strengthen family structures.
 He is networked in his community with education, business and politics throughout the Pacific Northwest.
 Nick is very happily married with four children and three grandchildren.